 Special characters can be included in the text.
 Superscripts and subscripts are accomplished using the <sup> and <sub> tags.

 Because the SPL encoding is UTF-8, any Unicode character can be included as is.
 Unicode references may also be inserted as either &#dddd; where dddd is the Unicode value in decimal notation or &#xdddd; where dddd is the Unicode value in hexadecimal notation.
 The font used in the standard stylesheet is a Unicode font assuring that most Unicode characters will be rendered correctly if viewed by a browser supporting this font.
 The only prohibited characters in XML that cannot be directly used are less-than “<” (because SPL XML tags begin with it) and ampersand “&” (because XML entity references begin with it).
-Use of these two symbols must be replaced by the XML entity references &lt;. and &amp; respectively, as an example:

-This will render as “The mean for group 1 was <13.” and

-will render as “D&C Yellow #10”.
+Use of these two symbols must be replaced by the XML entity references &lt;. and &amp; respectively, as an example: “<paragraph>The mean for group 1 was &lt; 13. </paragraph>” will render as “The mean for group 1 was <13.” and “D&amp;C Yellow #10” will render as “D&C Yellow #10”.

 Footnote Details